 effective if done before the onset of puberty while regular orthodontics can be done at any age.

 Early treatment, meaning interceptive orthodontics before the jaw has finished growing, allows for results that are near impossible to achieve at an older age without more invasive, complicated procedures, such as jaw surgery or teeth extractions.
 In fact, we recommend, along with the American Association of Orthodontists, that all kids come in for orthodontic screenings beginning at age 7.

-Interceptive orthodontics can be used to address a range of common dental issues in children.
-For example, palatal expanders can be used to create more room in an overcrowded jaw, instead of having to resort to the more invasive approach of extracting teeth.
-Some orthodontic appliances can also be used to treat serious malocclusions or bad bites.
-They can promote or restrict jaw growth, which is especially helpful when the top and bottom jaws do not develop at the same
+We use palatal expanders to create more room in an overcrowded jaw as opposed to the more invasive approach of extracting teeth.
+We also use some of our appliances to treat serious malocclusions (bad bites).
+They promote or restrict jaw growth when the top and bottom jaws do not develop at the same

 The length of a treatment depends on what needs to be done.
 Your child may need to wear a palatal expander or other appliance for 6-12 months and then a retainer.
 We may place a space maintainer that needs to stay put for a period of months, holding place for permanent teeth to come in.
 Once your child’s jaw has stopped growing, there is no longer a need for interceptive orthodontic treatment.